radiohertz/oknotok.xyz/content/posts/endpoint_security_rust.md

 }
 ```

-We first create a ES client and pass it a closure.
+We first create an ES client and pass it a closure.
 The closure gets the client itself and the message as an argument.
-The message contains all the metadata of the event that has happened.
+The message contains all the metadata about the event that has happened.

 We then subscribe to the events `ES_EVENT_TYPE_NOTIFY_OPENSSH_LOGIN` and `ES_EVENT_TYPE_NOTIFY_OPENSSH_LOGOUT` as we are listening for the SSH events.